oldteamhost/nesca4/INSTALL.md

 If you get an error like: (./nesca4: error while loading shared libraries), then one of the libraries does not want to be installed via rpath.
 **In order to fix this you can perform:**
 ```
-make fix
+sudo make fix
 ```
+**PS:** Running this command must necessarily be via (sudo) or at least (su).

-Or compile without the library that caused the error at all.
+Also, to fix this error, you can simply recompile nesca4 without the library that caused the error.